JesseSDevaney/JesseSDevaney/README.md

 <br>
 <h2> About Me </h2>

-At my core, I love to create and learn systems, overcome challenges, and deeply connect with other people.
+I love to create and learn systems, overcome challenges, and deeply connect with other people.
 To contribute to the economy, I develop full-stack web applications.
 My main goal in my career is to use my skills to objectively improve the wellbeing of communities and the people that make them up.

 <br>